Namri Songtsen

-Namri Songtsen, also known as "Namri Löntsen" (died 618) was according to tradition, the 32nd King of Tibet of the Yarlung dynasty.
-(Reign: 570 – 618) During his 48 years of reign, he expanded his kingdom to rule the central part of the Tibetan Plateau.
+Namri Songtsen, also known as Namri Löntsen was according to tradition, the 32nd King of Tibet of the Yarlung dynasty from 570 until his death in 618.
+During his 48 years of reign, he expanded his kingdom to rule the central part of the Tibetan Plateau.
 He also had a good diplomatic partnership with other tribes and kingdoms.
-His actions were decisive in the setting up of the Tibetan Empire (7th century), to which he can be named co-founder with his son, Songtsen Gampo.
+His actions were decisive in the setting up of the Tibetan Empire, to which he can be named co-founder with his son, Songtsen Gampo.
 He had reportedly conquered the Kingdom of Sumpa in the early 7th century.

 Diplomatic relations

 The Kingdom of southern Tibet, was said to have once donated 20,000 households to Namri Songtsen, to maintain its sovereignty.

 Context

 Namri Songtsen was a member of the Yarlung tribe, located to the southeast of Lhasa, in the fertile Yarlung Valley where the Tsangpo (known in India as the Brahmaputra) supported both agriculture and human life.
 The Tibetan Plateau was, at this time, a mosaic of clans of mountain shepherds with simple nomadic organizations where intertribal fighting and razzia sorties were part of the local economy.
 Each clan had several chiefs.
 These clans had few materials and cultural exchanges due to topography, climate, and distance, so each clan, located in a specified network of valleys, had its own culture with little in common with other clans.
 These "proto-Tibetans" were isolated from relations with the outside world, though some mountain groups to the east in Sichuan, Qinghai and the 'Azha kingdom dwelt in border areas contiguous with, or within, the Chinese empire.
 Early Chinese sources appear to mention proto-Tibetan peoples in a few rare cases, if the Qiang and Rong do indeed refer to them.
 This changed dramatically by the beginning of the Tang dynasty, when the Tibetan kingdom becoming a powerful player in the military history of Eastern and Central Asia.

 Several Tibetan historical accounts say that it was in Namri Songtsen's time that Tibetans obtained their first knowledge of astrology and medicine from China.
 Others associate the introduction of these sciences with his son.
 In the period, knowledge of these and other sciences came from a variety of countries, not only from China, but also from Buddhist India, Byzantium, and Central Asia.